Tooth Extraction

 - Do not rinse or spit forcefully for the first 24 hours.
 (Try to shake your head to rinse and let water pour out of your mouth to avoid dislodging the blood clot).

-- Apply an ice bag to the affected area ten minutes at a time to minimize swelling.
+- Apply an ice pack to the affected area ten minutes at a time to minimize swelling.

 - Do not drink from a straw for the first 72 hours.